Visual Optimization: The Influence of Imagery

 Bad Imagery = Bad Website

 It’s 2016.
 If you have bad images on your website, then you have a bad website.
-If you don’t have engaging imagery on your website, then your website is probably not doing it’s job.
-Engaging imagery builds brand awareness, helps create trust, and generates leads.
+If you don’t have engaging visual assets on your website, then your website is probably not doing it’s job.
+Engaging imagery builds brand awareness, helps establish trust, and generates leads.
 Simply having a website, does not mean it’s working for your brand and furthering your business.
 Whether you’re a small, medium or large business, commercial photography and compelling visual content should be an important part of your marketing and advertising strategy.